25 Freelance Writer Website Examples to Help Create Yours & Get Clients

 Only include your very best work

 It might be tempting to include every single project you’ve ever done, but you definitely shouldn’t do that.
 People wouldn’t have the time to go through all of them anyway.
-Instead, include your best projects only to make sure whichever someone clicks on, it will be one you’re really proud of.
+Instead, include your best projects only to make sure whichever someone clicks on, it’ll be one you’re really proud of.
+That’s what the best writer websites do.

 Use visually appealing thumbnails and images